cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/reconstruct.rst

 ..

         Recursively reconstruct all mailboxes within the
-        *tech.support.Archive* hierarchy with names begining with '2', restoring any directories containing ``cyrus.header``
+        *tech.support.Archive* hierarchy with names beginning with '2', restoring any directories containing ``cyrus.header``
         files.